Your cheap computer CPU (Central Processing Unit) is the 'brain' that controls the internal activities of your computer.

 Control Unit - This unit handles the timing and control signals to all the operations in the system.
 You can compare the control unit to a police officer directing traffic at a busy intersection; but, instead of directing cars, the control unit directs data flow between the computer processor, memory and peripherals.

-This basically wraps up the functions of the three sections of the CPU.
+This basically wraps up the functions of the three sections of the microprocessor.

-The CPU transfers data to other components in the system through the system bus.
+The processor transfers data to other components in the system through the system bus.
 There are two types of bus regularly referred to:

 The system bus or processor bus is an external data bus.
 External data bus describes the wires and traces on the motherboard that are used to send and receive data.